apache/iceberg-docs/landing-page/content/common/roadmap.md

 # Clients
-_Rust and Go projects are pointing to their respective repositories which include their own issues as the implementations is not final._
+_Rust and Go projects are pointing to their respective repositories which include their own issues as the implementations are not final._

 * [Add the Iceberg Rust Client](https://github.com/apache/iceberg-rust)
 * [Add the Iceberg Go Client](https://github.com/apache/iceberg-go)